leaanthony/clirdocs/content/guide/cli.md

 chapter: false
 ---

-The main entry point for a Clîr application is as the Cli object.
-This is done through the `NewCli` command which takes an application name, description and version:
+The main entry point for a Clîr application is the Cli object.
+This is doncreatede using the `NewCli` command which takes an application name, description and version:

 ```go
 package main